damian-t-p/tidyformula/README.md

 ## Example

-We can build formulas from variables in the following data frams:
+We can build formulas from variables in the following data frames:

 ``` r
 library(tidyformula)